 Source: Coleen Dilenschneider

-UGC brings an authenticity to your brand story by featuring real people your audience can relate to—which makes it easier for them to picture themselves having those experiences, too.
+UGC brings authenticity to your brand story by featuring real people your audience can relate to—which makes it easier for them to picture themselves having those experiences, too.

-Trend 3: Discover and Promote New Revenue Streams
+3. Discover and Promote New Revenue Streams

 Thanks to smartphones, your visitors have direct access to information about just about anything.
 The question is, how can museums leverage their visitors’ curiosity and interest in a way that adds to their experience and knowledge?